kushagramttl/Data-Transfer-Node-in-a-Box/README.md

 </p>

 The above diagram shows two systems - sender’s laptop and receiver’s virtual machine.
-Each of them has a local file system on which the two containers run.
-We have two containers - MinIO container and Controller container.
-The transfer is initiated by the controller container on the sender’s end and the receiver’s MinIO container receives the data.
+Each of them has a local file system on which the three containers run.
+We have three containers - MinIO container, Controller container and RClone container.
+The transfer is initiated by the rclone container on the sender’s end and the receiver’s MinIO container receives the data.

 ### Understanding Container-Portal Interaction:
 <p align="center">